Patrick Montgomery: Other activities

 From 2001 to 2019, Montgomery served as a member of the Board of Trustees of The George Eastman House Museum in Rochester, NY.
 He was named Vice Chairman of the Board in 2004 and has served as chairman of both the Photography Acquisition Committee and the Conservation Committee.
 He was also on the Board of Trustees of The Film Forum in New York City from 2008 until 2013, and served on the advisory board of Witness from 2001 to 2006.
-He has been a member of The Grolier Club since 2017.
+He has been a member of the Grolier Club since 2017 and currently serves as Co-Chair of the Club’s Photography Special Interest Group.
+He is also a member of the National Gallery of Art’s Photography Initiative and of The Museum of Fine Arts Houston’s Photography Subcommittee.

 In 2019, he sold the original photographs from The Caribbean Photo Archive to the Art Gallery of Ontario In Toronto and it is now known as The Montgomery Collection of Caribbean Photographs.
 Fragments of Epic Memory, the first exhibition at the AGO based on The Montgomery Collection, which opened on September 1, 2021, was named by Hyperallergic as one of the Best of 2021: Our Top 10 Exhibitions Around the World.